-Testing volumes remained stable in Richmond, Coastal Urban, and Coastal Rural among known residents of each HSDA.
-Due to the small number of identified positives, the percent positivity fluctuated by year in Richmond, Coastal Urban and Coastal Rural.
+Testing volumes increased substantially in Richmond, and slight increases were observed in Coastal Urban, and Coastal Rural among known residents of each HSDA.
+Due to the small number of identified positives, the percent positivity fluctuates by year in Richmond, Coastal Urban and Coastal Rural.